The main rule of panning

 While building a panoramic music pattern, try to follow the rules given below.
 The instruments that mostly sound in the low register should be placed closer to the center, high register instruments belong to the “sides”, and the instruments of mid-frequency range should be placed between the center and the “sides”, depending on their pitch (the lower is the pitch, the closer to the center the instrument is put).

 Of course, you can ignore this rule, but the result can be surprisingly unpleasant.
-The engineers of studios of the professional audio mixing services invented this rule for a reason, as it takes into account the physical characteristics of the sound and acoustic systems as well as the specific features of the human ear.
+The engineers of mixing mastering service invented this rule for a reason, as it takes into account the physical characteristics of the sound and acoustic systems as well as the specific features of the human ear.
 Long waves (low frequencies) possess a large amount of energy compared to the short waves (high frequencies).
 They can cover long distances and easily go through walls, fences and other similar obstacles without fading after reflection.

 Here we come to two conclusions, which are recommended for all studios: